utshomax/postman-docs/src/pages/docs/administration/sso/okta.md

 ### Okta - Step 7

-Configure the options as shown below.
+Configure the options as shown in [step 6](#okta---step-6).
 Ensure your field options reflect these values.

 [![okta advanced](https://assets.postman.com/postman-docs/Okta-SAML-Adv-Settings.png)](https://assets.postman.com/postman-docs/Okta-SAML-Adv-Settings.png)

-For the Encryption Certificate, upload the encryption file in the **Encryption Certificate** field shown above.
+For the Encryption Certificate, upload the encryption file in the **Encryption Certificate** field.
 Remember, you downloaded the encryption file earlier using the **Download as a file** link in Postman's Service Provider Details section.
 Select **Next** to continue.

 ### Okta - Step 8